Conditional channel entropy sets fundamental limits on thermodynamic quantum information processing: Introduction

 We directly generalize the resource theory of athermality for single-input single-output quantum channels under the action of Gibbs-preserving superchannels (GPSs)~\cite{BGD25b,BGD25}.
 Furthermore, we introduce a resource theory of conditional athermality for bipartite quantum channels under CGPSs.
 This framework reduces to the standard resource theory of athermality for quantum channels when the bipartite channels are decoupled (i.e., tensor-product channels between the two parties).
 Our analysis also shows that the resource theory of athermality is asymptotically reversible under the action of GPSs, even when the input and output dimensions of the channels differ.
 In addition, we generalize the resource theory of purity of quantum channels to a resource theory of conditional purity for bipartite channels under conditional uniformity-preserving superchannels.

 Our work provides operational interpretations of the hypothesis-testing, max-, and regularized relative entropies between quantum channels and decoupled quantum channels in thermodynamic settings.
-Building on known limitations in channel discrimination tasks~\cite{CMW16,CE16,Das19,WW19b,WBHK20,FFRS20}, we determine asymptotic rates for distillation and formation.
-Our contributions also connect to broader developments in the resource theories of quantum channels, including entanglement, asymmetry, purity, and coherence~\cite{BDWW19,Das19,LW19,SCG20,LY20,TWH20,DBWH21}, as well as to the thermodynamic interpretation of negative entropic quantities~\cite{RAR+11,JGW25,BGC+26} and the role of quantum correlations in thermodynamics~\cite{Ben03,PHS15,GMN+15,BRLW17,LMB25,BGD25}.
+Building upon known limitations in channel discrimination tasks~\cite{CMW16,CE16,Das19,WW19b,WBHK20,FFRS20}, we determine asymptotic rates for the distillation and formation of conditional purity for broad families of quantum channels.
+Our contributions also connect to broader developments in the resource theories of quantum channels, including entanglement, asymmetry, purity, and coherence~\cite{BDWW19,Das19,LW19,SCG20,LY20,TWH20,DBWH21}, as well as to the thermodynamic interpretation of negative entropic quantities~\cite{RAR+11,JGW25,doBL25,BGC+26} and the role of quantum correlations in thermodynamics~\cite{Ben03,PHS15,GMN+15,BRLW17,LMB25,BGD25}.

 The clear operational interpretation of the conditional entropy of quantum states~\cite{CA97}, as established in~\cite{HOW05,HOW06}, represents a landmark result in quantum information theory.
 In a similar spirit, we expect that our operational characterization of conditional channel entropies will yield new insights into quantum processes relevant to quantum information processing and computation, and will prove to be broadly useful across quantum information science.